eliba2/useFSM/README.md

 **Events**

-These are the transitions that the FSM can make.
-They represent the possible transitions between states.
-They are defines as an object with the keys representing the source event name and the values representing the target state.
+Events represent the possible transitions between states.
+They are defined as an object with the keys representing the event name and the values are an object with a key representing the *source* state and the value is an object represnting the *target* state and a possible **action** method.

 ```javascript
     events: {